 Personal Contact Program (PCP)

 PCP is a week-long personal contact program to train students in Asanas (poses), Kriyas (purification practices), Mudras (hand gestures), Bandhas (locks), Pranayama (controlled breathing) and Dhyana (meditation).
-PCP will be offered at our main campus in Los Angeles in all required semesters.
+PCP will be offered at our main campus in Norwalk (near Los Angeles) in all required semesters.
 PCP would also be offered in many VaYU satellite campuses in North America and some cities in Asia such as our sister campus in Bengaluru, India or Singapore depending on student interest and faculty availability.
 PCP class hours may range from 28-40 hours.

 Credit Hour Definition